 The right fuel and right product for domestic heating will not only get the most from your stove or fire, but will also support the Clean Air Strategy in its aims to reduce emissions.

-Stovax offers a large collection of wood burning and multi-fuel stoves that are approved for use in Smoke Control Areas.
+Stovax offers a large collection of wood burning and multi-fuel stoves that are DEFRA-exempt for use in Smoke Control Areas.
 Find your new approved appliance by browsing our solid fuel stoves and fires.